Did you know that a major financial issue plagues women of color? They're intentionally targeted by payday loan lenders.

 What banks can do to help consumers

-Banks have been reluctant to make small short-term loans available to those with bad or no credit history.
-Restricting access doesn’t solve the underlying issue of low-income wages but instead gives way to a ridiculously expensive safety net; payday loans.
+Banks are reluctant to make small short-term loans available to those with bad or no credit history.
+Even though this could be a good payday loan alternative.

 Providing access to cash advances or personal loans to those who don’t have the luxury of a bank or credit card is necessary.
-And banks shouldn’t financially debilitate those who need help the most.
+In addition, banks shouldn’t financially debilitate those who need help the most.

-Capping interest rates is one small way to protect women of color from predatory lending practices.
-Fair wages, financial literacy, and fair lending practices are some of the other key ways.
+Capping interest rates is one way to protect women of color from the predatory lending practices of fast payday loans.
+Fair wages, financial literacy, and fair lending practices are some of the others.

-It, however, takes broader effort on all levels to effectively lobby for and implement these measures.
-From government to banking to communities and to individuals.
+However, it takes more effort on all levels to lobby for and implement these measures.
+From government to banking to communities.

-As individuals and women of color, we can play our part by promoting financial education and financial literacy within our families and in our broader communities.
+As individuals and women of color, we can play our part by promoting financial education within our families and our communities.
+And these free financial courses can help you learn about money and achieve your goals.